How to start a convenience store in Ontario

-A convenience store (sometimes called a variety store, corner store, or dépanneur) is usually a small store or shop that sells items such as snack foods, lottery tickets, tobacco products, newspapers and magazines.
+A convenience store (sometimes called a variety store or corner store) is usually a small store or shop that sells items such as snack foods, lottery tickets, tobacco products, newspapers and magazines.
 Many convenience stores also combine their services with a gas station, movie rentals, or a fast food outlet.

 This guide focuses on operating an independent store.
 For more information about buying a franchise, visit The Canadian Franchise Association website or call them at 1-800-665-4232.